KumoCorp/kumomta/docs/changelog/main.md

 * When configuring the unbound resolver, the port number was not passed through for the upstream DNS server, so non-standard ports would not be respected.
   #314

+* Expiration was checked only when incrementing the number of attempts, or when spooling in.
+There are some situations where a message can be delayed and re-queued without incrementing the number of attempts, which meant that some messages could linger in the queues until they are actually attempted again.